 To view the linked Cards (parent-child relationship), in the Card Progress view, click the Linked Cards icon (), or double-click the Hierarchy Progress icon ().
 The Linked Cards tab is displayed.

 Note: Based on your access level to a particular board, you can view the details of a card in the Linked Cards section.
 To know more about it, see the View Cards as a Non Team member in Card Hierarchy section in the Defining Links Between Cards topic.

 To see the detailed description of the immediate child cards, click the Detail View icon .
-The Detail View provides the tabular representation of each child card.
+The Detail View provides the tabular representation of each child card and their progress.

 - Each child card is placed in a separate row with information like card ID, Title,Current Column,Board,Estimate,Priority,Due Date and Progress bar.
 Hovering over that bar shows the completion percentage.

 - If a child card is flagged, then it is visible under ID column.

 Example:In the following image,SKB63 card is having two flags on it.

 Note: The completion percentage of a child card is calculated based on two scenarios: A Whether it is archived, or B the number of its immediate child cards which are archived.To get further details of any child card, double-click the card row.
 The Card Details view is displayed.

 Calculating the Completion Percentage of a Parent Card

 Earlier the completion of a Parent Card is calculated based on the number of its leaf cards (child and grand-child) which are archived.Now, the same calculation for the Parent Card will be based on the completion of its immediate child cards.